cognitedata/inso-bootstrap-cli/README.md

 In addition to the `config` and `logger` sections described above, the configuration file for delete mode should include one more section:

-* `delete_or_deprecate` - used to define what datasets, groups and RAW databases to be deleted (datasets are deprecated)
+* `delete_or_deprecate` - used to define which CDF Datasets, CDF Groups and RAW databases (including tables) should to be deleted (CDF Datasets are in-fact only deprecated, as they cannot be deleted)

 ##### Delete_or_deprecate